ptquang2000/micropython-mqtt-broker/tests/README.md

 If the RETAIN flag is set to 1, in a PUBLISH Packet sent by a Client to a Server, the Server MUST store the Application Message and its QoS, so that it can be delivered to future subscribers whose subscriptions match its topic name
+### MQTT-3.3.1-6
+When a new subscription is established, the last retained message, if any, on each matching topic name MUST be sent to the subscriber